-The Greenfield Library houses a collection of over 400 artists' books in a room on the first floor near the reference stacks.
+Visual Resources and Special Collections houses a collection of over 500 artists' books.
 Members of the University community as well as outside scholars are welcome to view the collection.

 Also see our Book Arts subject Guide.